In Masks Outrageous and Austere: First manuscripts

 While working on the original concepts for the play, Williams apparently never did an assembly of the developmental subject material to his liking.
 He is known for doing wide exploration of his subjects: of character, atmosphere, and story.
 This exploration eventually solidifies, then becomes a final assemblage and later an approved draft.
 It has been suggested by John Uecker, Williams's former assistant, that Williams used two plays of James Purdy's, "Children Is All" and "Cracks" as inspiration for the content and dialogue structure.

 Williams wrote at least three drafts, full copies of which have been identified in Columbia University's Rare Book and Manuscript Library.
 Draft fragments are held at Harvard University's Houghton Library.
 The names of the drafts in chronological order are Tent Worms, In Masks Outrageous and Austere, and Gideon's Point.
 (A workshop production of Gideons' Point was produced at the Williamstown Theatre Festival in August 1982).
 Finally, an end draft Masks Outrageous, edited by Williams with Gavin Lambert, was placed in the Columbia University archives in New York.

 Linda Dorff's work asserts the existence of only two drafts: In Masks Outrageous and Austere, and Masks Outrageous.
 Her 1970 date of Williams' first draft is at odds with the 1978 pointed to by other scholars.
 However, a draft of the play held by the New York Public Library for the Performing Arts does bear this 1970 date.

 According to Prosser, Dorff is unaware of the Gideon's Point production in Williamstown (p.
 375, Linda Dorff's NYU Doctoral Thesis), which is mentioned by Prosser in his book The Late Plays of Tennessee Williams.

 Published scholarship is often unclear which of the script versions are being referenced and the titles Masks Outrageous and In Masks Outrageous and Austere are at times used interchangeably.
 This is despite the fact that the first draft (In Masks Outrageous and Austere) and last draft (Masks Outrageous) are radically different in tone and style.
-Press statements have also been known to confuse the fact that there are four distinct versions throughout the evolution of the work in the archives.